BenHammersley/Cognitive-Risks-Book-Project/_posts/2020-06-23-Virtual-Meeting-with-King.markdown

 ---

 This is where today's outline will go to link to a note using double-square brackets. [[Comparison based on accomplishment does not have a baseline]] I think.
-Or [[Dark theme adoption as a function of cognitive exhaustion]]
+Or [[Dark theme adoption as a function of cognitive exhaustion]] or [[an non-existant note]] should work.
+Maybe [[The Template For Notes]] as well?

-This is a link to [[an non-existant note]]
+Weirdness

 Can I use a left side note in a post? [[Let's see.
 This should be there::lsn]]